itbeauregard/tic-tac-toe-project/README.md

 4. Better design: I got my app to place where I don't hate looking at it, but I think it could certainly be more visually appealing.
 I'd like the buttons and their fonts to be a bit jazzier.

 5. Remove console.logs: One of the requirements of the project is to not have any errors or warnings displayed in the console.
 I have MANY.
 I chose to keep them because I anticipate I will need to continue troubleshooting.
 I look forward to having a clean console output in the future.

+6. Action validation for the user: Right now, my console.logs are the only thing telling me whether an account action was successful.
+The jQuery alters the page assuming success, whether the user logs in with the right or wrong password.
+I would like to incorporate some validation code on the back end that assesses whether a user's actions were correct and some front end logic that displays either success or a need to try again.